SteveBattista/RAMSAFE/user_guide.md

 Run this inside of a terminal.
 This tool creates a summary for a url you specify.
 You can copy and paste this into whatever reporting system you use.
 It asks you for the following:
 - an an identifier (name or email)
 - any notes you want to add for the url. <br> <br>
-- example command `./summary_url.sh https://www.geoimgr.com/images/samples/italy-garda-lake-sailing-club-225.jpg`
+- example command `summary_url.sh https://www.geoimgr.com/images/samples/italy-garda-lake-sailing-club-225.jpg`
 - output: [here](summary_url.sh.md)